 Sorolla is an artist and friend of the contemporaries and the French Impressionists.
-I have considered as the great painter of light.
+I have been considered the great painter of light.

 Joaquin Sorolla y Bastida

 Spanish painter born in Valencia in 1863 He soon showed his love for drawing and painting.

 Thanks to his easy and pleasant style, he has received innumerable commissions, his fame reaching beyond the Spanish borders and spreading throughout Europe and the United States, where he has exhibited on several occasions.
 The most important commission in the artist’s life was the painting of the immense canvases intended to illustrate, on the walls of the Hispanic Society of America in New York, “the regions of Spain.”

 Sorolla thus had the opportunity to present his “Vision of Spain”, traveling throughout the country and pouring all his energy and creativity into this project between 1911 and 1919.
 He died on August 10, 1923, without seeing his great “Vision of Spain” exhibited.